MKwiatosz/Global_Terrorism_Database_Kaggle_Competition/README.md

 ## Support

-Reach out to me at one of the following places!
+Reach out to me at:

 - Gmail at `kwiatoszmichal@gmail.com`